top of page

 summit

 If you believe that civility is and should be more than just a nice idea, join the movement.
-Enter your email address in the field below.
-We will reach out to you and inform you about the different ways you can help, whether it’s financially or by volunteering your time.
+If you'd like to learn more about Project Civility or are interested in starting a chapter in your community, let’s begin a conversation.
+We will reach out and inform you about the different ways you can help.